Animal Droppings/Feces Removal

 In short, yes.
 The most serious issue with feces of any kind is its impact on your health and wellness, and that of your family/pets.
 Wildlife droppings in particular can carry a host of parasites and illnesses.
 Rodent droppings can expose you to Hantavirus, a hazardous respiratory disease.
 Bat guano and bird feces are also carriers of another respiratory illness called Histoplasmosis.
 Raccoon feces are common hosts of raccoon roundworms, which can even lead to coma in extreme cases.
 Curious cats and dogs are at risk of coming into contact with, if not consuming, these wildlife droppings and becoming very ill.

-If you spot any type of animal droppings in your home, please call Critter Control of Ann Arbor today for professional feces removal.
+If you spot any type of animal droppings in your home, please call Critter Control of Ann Arbor today for animal feces removal.
 734.333.7349

 What Parts of my Attic Need to be Cleaned or Replaced?